Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up the most home runs in baseball (197 total, 1.5 per game).
+- The Nationals allow the most home runs in baseball (199 total, 1.5 per game).

-- The righty last appeared on Saturday against the Philadelphia Phillies, when he went six scoreless innings while giving up five hits.
+- In his last time out on Sunday, the right-hander went six scoreless innings against the Philadelphia Phillies while surrendering two hits.

-- In 19 games this season, the 26-year-old has a 4.56 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.
+- The 31-year-old has put up a 4.95 ERA and 6.8 strikeouts per nine innings in 25 games this season, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.